LtSnakePlissken/Q/docs/dapp-staking.md

   - Total Stake: Validator Own Stake + Delegated Stake
   - Validator Stake: All Q tokens that have been staked by the validator himself
   - Delegated Stake: All Q tokens that have been delegated by others than the validators
   - Accountable Stake: Stake counting in validator ranking.
-To prevent validators to self stake 1Q and put 1Mio Q into the Q vault and delegate to themselves, a minimum percentage of self-stake is required.
-This percentage is managed by parameter `governed.EPQFI.stakeDelegationFactor`.
-Assuming it is 10%, the accountable total stake for a validator cannot be more than 10 times his self stake.
+To prevent validators to self stake 1Q and put 1Mio Q into the Q vault and delegate to themselves, a factor determines the maximum accountable stake based on self-stake.
+This factor is managed by parameter `governed.EPQFI.stakeDelegationFactor`.
+Assuming it is 10, the accountable total stake for a validator cannot be more than 10 times his self stake.

 The option to refresh user delegations will trigger a distribution of collected rewards by the reward pool so far.